Monomorphism: Terminology

 The companion terms monomorphism and epimorphism were originally introduced by Nicolas Bourbaki; Bourbaki uses monomorphism as shorthand for an injective function.
 Early category theorists believed that the correct generalization of injectivity to the context of categories was the cancellation property given above.
 While this is not exactly true for monic maps, it is very close, so this has caused little trouble, unlike the case of epimorphisms.
 Saunders Mac Lane attempted to make a distinction between what he called monomorphisms, which were maps in a concrete category whose underlying maps of sets were injective, and monic maps, which are monomorphisms in the categorical sense of the word.
 This distinction never came into general use.

-Another name for monomorphism is extension, although this has other uses too.
+In adjectival form, a monomorphism is said to be monic; in common shorthand, it is also called a mono.